 In 2016, Nordic Energy Research (NER), an intergovernmental organisation reporting to the Nordic Council of Ministers, and the International Energy Agency (IEA) published Nordic Energy Technology Perspectives (NETP) – a Nordic edition of the IEA’s Global Energy Technology Perspectives 2016.
 The report offered a detailed scenario-based analysis of how the Nordic countries can achieve near carbon-neutral energy systems.

 Ea has assisted NER in preparing a publication that evaluates the actual progress made towards Nordic Carbon Neutrality as put forth in the Carbon Neutral Scenario (CNS) of the NETP, asking the question of whether we are on track.

-The publication focuses on the key drivers of the transformation of the Nordic energy profile which include increasing the share of renewable energy within the power sector, boosting bioenergy use, electrification of transport, electrification of heat supply, and decarbonisation of industry as well as developments within energy efficiency and smart buildings, green mobility, energy storage, and carbon capture and storage.
+The publication, Tracking Nordic Clean Energy Progress, focuses on the key drivers of the transformation of the Nordic energy profile, which include increasing the share of renewable energy within the power sector, boosting bioenergy use, electrification of transport, electrification of heat supply, and decarbonisation of industry, as well as developments within energy efficiency and smart buildings, green mobility, energy storage, and carbon capture and storage.

 In 2020 the publication was updated in a follow up project, and both the 2019 and 2020 version can be downloaded on this page.